HL7/Vulcan-schedule-ig/input/pagecontent/ip-administration.md

 * All other observations support the efficacy and safety of the IP administration​
 * IP administration activities must be well defined in the SOA

-The set of FHIR medication resources have been used to review how to incorporate IP administration and record keeping into FHIR specifiied SoA.
+The set of FHIR medication resources have been used to review how to incorporate IP administration and record keeping into FHIR specified SoA.
 ​
 * __Note__: to date immunization (vaccine) trials have not been considered in this section (FHIR defines resources for immunization separately from medications).